Actor Andy Griffith dies in North Carolina at 86

-Actor Andy Griffith, whose portrayal of a small-town sheriff made "The Andy Griffith Show" one of television's most enduring programs, died on Tuesday at his North Carolina home at age 86.
+Actor Andy Griffith, whose portrayal of a small-town sheriff made "The Andy Griffith Show" one of television's most enduring programmes, died on Tuesday at his North Carolina home at age 86.

 Griffith died at about 7 a.m. at his home on Roanoke Island, Dare County Sheriff J.D.
 Doughtie said.